dc4eu/vc_up_and_running/README.md

 Datastore acts as an integration point, since this should be as generic as possible and any specific integrations are not desirable.
 The Authentic-Source can upload its document (ie. PDA1, EHIC, etc..) along with metadata.

 ### Issuer
 Issuer issues a credential based on document in Datastore or Authentic-Source, focus right now is SDJWT (https://datatracker.ietf.org/doc/draft-ietf-oauth-selective-disclosure-jwt/).
+This is implemented as a plugin for satosa.

 ### Persistent
 Persistent service store persistent data, for example authentic source document into mongodb.